Skip to Content

 Step 8—The First Night

-Now that you’re all set up, it’s time to make the transition.
+Now that you’re all set up, it’s time to make the transition to toddler bed.

 Step 9—Do Your Regular Bedtime Routine